-Indicator Focus area Initiative Status Start date End date Lead Partners continued: A baseline of water and related environment quanity and quality is collectively formed.
-Continued: 1.4 Water and related environment quality monitoring and testing 1.4h Ecological health assessments.
+Indicator Focus area Initiative Status Start date End date Lead Partners 1.4h Ecological health assessments.
 Multiple different methods to assess estuary health (Bayesian Network model, different health indices, susceptibility to eutrophication).
-Complete AV(6) HBRC 1// 1.4i Hydrodynamic model of estuary.
+Complete PA (HBRC 1/) continued: A baseline of water and related environment quantity and Continued: 1.4 Water and related environment 1.4i Hydrodynamic model of estuary.
 Creation of a hydrological and constituent model of the Ahuriri Estuary to facilitate the understanding and management of environmental flows within the catchment.
 This model will also help to improve the water quality and ecological functions of both the catchment and the estuary.
-Complete HBRC 4// 1.4j Baseline water and Environment.
+Complete 911 \square HBRC quality is collectively formed. quality monitoring and testing 1.4j Baseline water and Environment.
 Creation of a comprehensive Catchment baseline monitoring project across all the tributaries in the Ahuriri Catchment.
 This analysis was completed by PDP environmental consultants.
 This project monitored 13 sites across the Ahuriri catchment, dry weather and first flush sediment and water testing including Rapid Habitat Assessments.
 Complete Ahuriri tributaries catchment group trust.